IBM/my-common-services/maximo-mas/manage-dev.md

 2. The **local Maximo Manage development environment** connects to your database.
 3. Replace the IP address and credentials to match yours.
 4. Do not connect to your production database for this solution.
+5. Follow the above linked official documentation.
+For the script shared below, I cannot take responsibility for any changes or issues that you may encounter and not be able to resolve independently.

 `local-manage.sh`